ska-telescope/developer.skatelescope.org/src/explanation/central-artefact-repository.rst

 Central Artefact Repository
 **********************************

-The Central Artefact Repository provides the storage and library management facilities for artefacts throughout the Software Development Life Cycle.
+The Central Artefact Repository provides the storage and library management facilities for artefacts throughout the Software Development Life Cycle (SDLC).
 Being central to the SDLC means that it is highly desirable that the Repository is stable, long lived, and can evolve with the SKAO requirements through the different stages of DevSecOps maturity, and the life time of the project.

 An Artefact Repository is essentially a content management system for software artefacts delivered in their published form.
 The Artefact Repository makes it possible to publish and retrieve the artefacts using the native tools, processes and protocols commonly associated with the related programming language and/or language based framework.
 The Artefacts are versioned, and decorated with extensible metadata that is used to help manage the life cycle of the Artefacts.
 The Central Artefact Repository provides APIs and reporting interfaces to provide integration into extended DevSecOps processes such as CI/CD, BoM and dependency management, license management, provenance, vulnerability scanning and release management.
 It also provides controlled access to Artefacts through IAM, and offers notary features for provenance through TLS/SSL and signatures.